 - jill sigman, thinkdance

 BOOMERANG is a daringly physical, poetically nuanced dance and performance project created in 2012 by co-artistic directors Matty Davis and Kora Radella with founding member Adrian Galvin.
 Recognizing the body as an evolving repository for both physical and psychological life, BOOMERANG sifts through and siphons from the rich, eclectic histories that constitute the personhoods of the people with whom they work.
 Using idiosyncratic movement invention, unpredictable phrasing, and a commitment to full-on embodied motion, BOOMERANG creates intense explorations of how human histories might be sensitively layered, distorted, and re-contextualized.
 Their work has been presented in NYC at venues including Dixon Place, Danspace Project, Judson Church, Center for Performance Research, Roulette, Triskelion Arts, Chez Bushwick, the Irondale Center, and at the United Nations, as well as in Cleveland, Chicago, Pittsburgh, and Grand Rapids.
 They’re also keen on presenting their work in a wide variety of alternative spaces, from parks to vineyards, the streets to the mountains, and within academic and school contexts.
 In June and July 2015, they made their European debut with residencies and performances at Lake Studios Berlin and tragantDansa in Barcelona.
-In fall 2015, BOOMERANG was shortlisted as 1 of 20 juried finalists for the Grand Jury Prize at ArtPrize7, having been nominated among the top 5 timebased artists by Sundance Senior Programmer Shari Frilot.
+In fall 2015, BOOMERANG was shortlisted as 1 of 20 juried finalists for the Grand Jury Prize at ArtPrize7, having been nominated among the top 5 time-based artists by Sundance Senior Programmer Shari Frilot.
 Most recently, they premiered their work at the Arts Arena in Paris, France as well at the Berliner Festspiele in Berlin, Germany at the invitation of world-renowned theater director Robert Wilson.
-BOOMERANG is creating a new evening-length work set to premiere March 17th & 18th, 2017 at the 92nd St. Y as part of the Harkness Dance Festival.
+BOOMERANG's new evening-length work, This is a Forge, was shown in it's first iteration March 17th & 18th, 2017 at the 92nd St. Y as part of the Harkness Dance Festival.

 KORA RADELLA is the choreographer and a co-artistic director of BOOMERANG as well as of Double-Edge Dance (DED).
 DED’s work has been performed in cities including Aberdeen, Amsterdam, Barcelona, Basel, Berlin, Brussels, Cleveland, London, and New York City.
 Noted for her use of "awkward grace," she researches being on the edge of control, pushing both physical and psychological balances.
 Radella’s honors include a 2014 Ohio Arts Council Individual Excellence Award, the Ineke Sluiter Prize for choreography in Amsterdam and a fellowship from the Belgian American Educational Foundation to pursue choreographic research in Brussels.
 Her work has been funded by organizations including Anjersfonds and Prins Bernard Fonds in Amsterdam, Société des Auteurs et Compositeurs Dramatiques in Brussels, the Abteiling Kulturelles des Kantons Basel-Landschaft grant in Basel, Switzerland, Illinois Arts Council, Ingenuity Festival, and the Ohio Arts Council.
 Radella has an M.F.A. from the University of Illinois at Urbana-Champaign, an advanced diploma from the School for New Dance Development (SNDO) in Amsterdam, Netherlands.
 Her primary teaching interests include contemporary dance technique with dynamic release principles, contact improvisation, improvisation as a performance art, choreography, and movement for actors.
 Radella is an Assistant Professor of Dance at Kenyon College and a certified yoga teacher (500RYT).
 In 2016, Radella was the recipient of a Yaddo artist residency.